3 Recreating the Self

 Values or principles consistent with our best intelligence flow from this quest for

-self-knowledge.
-Vested interests, and others with ulterior motives, have often used the
+others with ulterior motives, have often used the seductive power of religious belief to

-seductive power of religious belief to exhort us to revere the work of others.
-Teachings
+exhort us to revere the work of others.
+Teachings deemed sacred by the dogmatists (like

-deemed sacred by the dogmatists (like the Bible or Koran) are held as the inerrant words
+the Bible or Koran) are held as the inerrant words or teachings of God.

-or teachings of God.
-Yet in the eyes of those who have studied these documents, they
+Yet in the eyes of those who have studied these documents, they offer little more than

-offer little more than some conventional thinking of the times couched in myths and stories
+some conventional thinking of the times couched in myths and stories to help make them

-to help make them palatably interesting and understandable.
-For example, consider the
+palatably interesting and understandable.
+For example, consider the legend of Moses

-seem confusing and out of touch with reality.
+confusing and out of touch with reality.
 And as a result of deferring to this type of

 thinking, and a lot of other similar fuzzy guidance from the past, our morality is often